sixslime/unnamed-sc-spec/docs/guide/converting/namespace.md

 # Primary Namespace

-## Definition

-A namespace is a directory contained in a datapack's `data` directory.

 SC defines a **primary namespace** as:

-> A namespace that contains/defines otherwise undefined registry resources (functions, recipes, advancements, etc.).
+> A namespace that contains/defines otherwise undefined resources (functions, recipes, advancements, etc.).

 Importantly, this does not include overwriting or appending to already existing resources.

-*For example, appending to `minecraft/tags/block/infiniburn_overworld.json` or overwriting `minecraft/recipe/torch.json` would not make `minecraft` a primary namespace of your datapack; however, defining `minecraft/recipe/slime_ball.json` would, because `minecraft/recipe/slime_ball.json` does not already exist.*
+*For example, appending to `minecraft/tags/block/infiniburn_overworld.json` or overwriting `minecraft/recipe/torch.json` would not make `minecraft` a primary namespace of your datapack; however, defining `minecraft/recipe/slime_ball.json` would, because `minecraft/recipe/slime_ball.json` is not defined by default.*

 ## Requirements